-If you answered yes to three of these questions, maybe it’s time to strengthen your assertiveness.
+If you answered yes to 50% of these questions, maybe it’s time to strengthen your assertiveness.
 This is where you want to take a look at your belief system.
 Faith tells us that if we don’t speak up, we will be led down the wrong path.
 We have to voice our opinions, needs and wants for Him to guide us.

 He knows what we need, but He wants us to ask for it through prayer.
 Wasn’t Jesus being assertive when he told his disciples to go spread His word?
 Don’t get me wrong, I don’t know the bible in any capacity, let alone well enough to quote a verse.
 The whole premise of our faith is to communicate with Him.